 - Ankle Sprains

 - Stress fractures

 - Toe Pain

-If you’re suffering pain in your feet, visit a top NYC podiatrist, Dr. Jennifer McCoy for a thorough exam and diagnosis to uncover the cause.
-You’re more likely to need a NYC foot specialist or podiatric doctor as a result of the following situations:
+If you are suffering pain in your feet, visit our top NYC podiatrist for a thorough exam and diagnose your problem.
+You are likely to need an NYC foot specialist or podiatric doctor as a result of the following conditions:

 - Suffering from osteoporosis, which is a weakening of your bones

 - Being diagnosed with arthritis in your feet